syntasso/kratix/charts/kratix-worker/charts/flux2/README.md

 # changes:
 # - crds moved from `templates/` to `/crds/`
 # - disabling of notification, image automation and image reflector by default
+# - --requeue-dependency=10s added by default in kustomizeController

 # flux2